-The CRO chairs the AXA Assurances Luxembourg's Risk Committee, defining risk standards, controlling Risk Appetite limits and recommending actions to mitigate risks.
-The CRO reports key risk matters directly to the Risk Committee, which establishes the risk control framework by validating both Risk policy and risk strategy.
+The CRO is a member and the secretary of the ARC Committee, which reports to the Executive Committee to help defining risk standards, controlling Risk Appetite limits and recommending actions to mitigate risks.
+The CRO reports key risk matters directly to the ARC Committee, which establishes the risk control framework by validating both Risk policy and risk strategy.